zdeptawa/terraform-on-azure/demos/08_azurerm_tf_azure_functions_example/README.md

 # terraform-on-azure - demo08
-# Deploying a Pod to an Azure Kubernetes Service (AKS) Cluster using Terraform
+# Deploying an Azure Function using Terraform
-Very basic sample Terraform configuration using the Kubernetes Terraform Provider to deploy a Kubernetes Pod to a running Azure Kubernetes Service (AKS) Cluster.
+Very basic sample Terraform configuration using the AzureRM Provider to deploy an Azure Function.

 # Prerequisites
 Before you can use this code, you'll need to gather and configure your Azure Authentication info(`client_id`, `client_secret`, `tenant_id`, `subscription_id`).
 While you can use your own personal authentication information, it is suggested that you use an Azure Service Principal instead.
 [How to create a Service Principal for use with Terraform can be found here](https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html).